AFellowSpeedrunner/LUM-MARINER/README.md

 # So, how do you even build this?

+1. Git clone this repo.
-1. Have rust installed.
+2. Have rust nightly installed using rustup.
+3. Run cargo install bootimage
-2. In LUM, run cargo bootimage.
+4. In LUM, run cargo bootimage.
-3. Load the image in a emulator or virtualiser with a BIOS, not UEFI as we don't have that yet.
+5. Load the image in a emulator or virtualiser with a BIOS, not UEFI as we don't have that yet.
+(But I plan for it eventually when this gets somewhere usable.)

 # Why?
 I've always found XNU and Darwin really interesting to me and I've always wanted to do stuff with it but due to the way XNU/Darwin is, you can't really do much.
 Therefore, LUM/MARINER sprung into existence.
 And well... because why not?
 It seemed like a fun idea.